umd-lhcb/lhcb-ntuples-gen/docs/ntupling/installation.md

 Each commit of `lhcb-ntuples-gen` points to specific commits of these packages.
 Thus, every time you pull new code in `lhcb-ntuples-gen`, you need to make sure you have the appropriate commits of the other packages installed with

+!!! note
+    Don't forget to type `nix develop` before typing `make install-dep`, if you have `nix` installed!

 ```
 git pull
 git submodule update --init --recursive
 make install-dep
 ```

 ## Install `docker` to run `DaVinci` locally